bbetter173/mock-hls-server/README.md

 - `loop`: Loop the playlist.
 - `logLevel`
 - `segmentsDir` (alias: `-s`): Path to a directory to serve static files from under the `/segments/` path.
+- `segmentPrefix` (alias: `-p`): Static prefix to prepend to video segment URLs instead of proxying them.

 Now start your stream at `http://localhost:8080/proxy?url=<stream url>`.
 The first playlist request will start the stream.
 Variant playlists are supported, and the playlist URL's contained in them will be rewritten to route through the proxy.